Recreational cannabis is now legal in Canada — these are the rules in B.C. | CBC News

 Where can I smoke?

-Smoking pot will be banned everywhere that cigarette smoking is, as well as in vehicles, and places where children commonly gather, including school properties, playgrounds, sports fields and skate parks.
+Smoking pot will be banned everywhere cigarette smoking is prohibited, as well as in vehicles, and places where children commonly gather — including school properties, playgrounds, sports fields and skate parks.

 Explore how cannabis is being regulated across Canada here: